Why Choose an Associate in Public Safety Administration?

 Durham Technical Community College

 Durham Technical Community College offers a 64-credit-hour Associate of Applied Science in Public Safety Administration.
 The program can be completed in as few as 18 months on a rapid track, making it ideal for people looking to move up at work or to start a new career.
 Durham Tech has the only PSA program with a transfer partnership to an N.C.
 University.

-Sullivan University offers a public safety associate’s degree that has the option of online courses.
+Sullivan University offers an Associate in Criminal Justice that has the option of online courses.
 Graduates can work in law enforcement, social services, emergency management, or other areas.
 This program generally takes two years to complete, but students taking it part-time may take longer.